jacobobryant/biff/slate/source/index.html.md

 deciding if signups come from bots.
 The map passed to `send-email` includes the Ring request specifically so you can check the form parameters and make that decision.

+If you render the login form with JS, you may not need to deal with this for a while.
+If you render it statically (like in the example app), you'll have to deal with it sooner.

 ## Request sign-in